 Where to stay near Cheddar Gorge and Wookey Hole

-We stayed at the Wookey Hole hotel which was reasonably priced and, happily, had a bar.
-It’s only a couple of miles from Wells.
+We stayed at the Wookey Hole Hotel which was reasonably priced and, happily, had a bar.
+It’s right across the road from Wookey Hole caves and just a couple of miles from the nearest town, Wells.
+Click here for prices and more information.

-We discovered Wells on this trip and would definitely recommend spending a little time in this beautiful city (England’s smallest).
+We discovered Wells on this trip and would definitely recommend spending a little time in this beautiful city, which is England’s smallest city.
 Staying in Wells is convenient for visiting both Cheddar Gorge and Wookey Hole.
-There’s a wide range of accommodation available from chain hotels to boutique B&Bs.